otuncelli/turkish-stemmer-python/README.md

 Similar to merging consonants, there are merging vowels for some suffixes starting with consonants.
 They can be preceded by merging vowels like in '-(U) mUz' suffix when they are affixed to a stem ending with a consonant.
-In such a case, a U vowel ('ı', 'i', 'u' or 'ü' depending on vowel harmony) is inserted between the stem and real suffix (e.g. '-mUz') for ease of pronunciation.
+In such a case, a U vowel ('Ä±', 'i', 'u' or 'Ã¼' depending on vowel harmony) is inserted between the stem and real suffix (e.g. '-mUz') for ease of pronunciation.

 ### Some examples